-For Retrieved Context Theory to be fully compatible with the nature of the TCE under incidental encoding, the three criteria specified above must be met: 1) a significant TCE must be observed for incidental encoding in CDFR, 2) a model of Retrieved Context Theory must be able to simulate temporal contiguity and overall recall in incidental encoding, and 3) the TCE in incidental encoding must be consistent with being generated not just by recency but also by context reinstatement.
-To test these criteria, we collected data from subjects in both intentional and incidental encoding conditions in either a delayed free recall (DFR) or a CDFR task.
+For retrieved context theory to be fully compatible with the nature of the TCE under incidental encoding, the three criteria specified in the preceding text must be met: (a) a significant TCE must be observed for incidental encoding in CDFR; (b) a model of retrieved context theory must be able to simulate temporal contiguity and overall recall in incidental encoding; and (c) the TCE in incidental encoding must be consistent with being generated not only by recency, but also by context reinstatement.
+To test these criteria, we collected data from participants in both intentional and incidental encoding conditions in either a delayed free recall (DFR) or a CDFR task.
 We tested whether a TCE was present in all conditions.
-Then, we evaluated the ability of a specific model of Retrieved Context Theory to simultaneously fit overall recall and temporal contiguity.
+Then, we evaluated the ability of a specific model of retrieved context theory to simultaneously fit overall recall and temporal contiguity.
 To determine if recency alone can explain the incidental TCE, we also conducted novel analyses that controlled for the effects of recency.
-Finally, we examined the necessity of the context drift and reinstatement mechanisms that are central to Retrieved Context Theory.
+Finally, we examined the necessity of the context drift and reinstatement mechanisms that are central to retrieved context theory.